cosmicvibes/docs/monitors/scheduler.md

 Jobs that appear in your Scheduler list as `Unnamed Closure` - then you should add a `->name('example')` to the end of your schedule job.
 Each name should be unique, and will be used to identify that specific closure job.

+## Windows Servers

+If you are running Laravel & Eyewitness on a Windows server, you should consider disable the running of scheduled taskins in the background.
+You can read more about it [here](\configuration\general.md#scheduler-background).

 ## Disabling Scheduler monitor

 You can disable this monitor by modifying your `config/eyewitness.php` file: